antonioyv502/MIPS32/README.md

 - ORI

 ## Architecture
-This proccessor is composed of the following core components:
+This processor is composed of the following core components:
 - Program Counter(PC)
 - Instruction Memory
 - Control Unit